kabartolo/gatsby-theme-chicago-docs-core/README.md

 ## Creating Docs

 Docs are MDX files that are displayed using the Doc page component.
 The <a href="https://kabartolo.github.io/chicago-docs-demo/docs/menus/#sidebar-menu">sidebar menu</a> helps define each doc's breadcrumb links and post navigation (links to previous and next docs).
-These are stored in the doc's `pageContext` prop:
+These are stored along with the sidebar menu in the doc's `pageContext` prop, which you can access from the Doc page component:

 ```js {6}
 // src/components/Doc/index.js